 1. Completion stage of the project

-This is one-time full verification walkthrough of the project which could be disturbing, troublesome and disruptive due to the needs to check for example the ceilings, walls and concealed areas.
+This is a one-time full verification walkthrough of the project which could be disturbing, troublesome, and disruptive due to the need to check for example the ceilings, walls, and concealed areas.
 The possibility to verify the installation of concealed, non-accessible areas would be minimal and sometimes difficult to enter and check.

 2. Before the construction elements/system components are covered/concealed

 This requires close coordination between the Contractor/Sub-contractor and the Inspectors to make sure the prompt scheduling of verification prior to concealment without delaying the construction progress.
 As the construction elements are being concealed at various locations and stages, required are various numbers of verification exercises.

 3. Regular basis during the progress of the construction